xilyflob/Divergence-Meter-0/README.md

   * XC8 compiler
 * Solidworks

-# Current Status 6/14/21
+# Current Status 7/10/21
-Software is at V1.00.
+Software is at V1.05.
 It is feature complete, but I have done no hardware testing due to a lack of hardware.

-Hardware is at V2.95.
-I ended up choosing the RV-8803-C7 RTC for an alternative clock choice.
-So there will now be a 8803 board version as well as the CS3232 version.
-There are also relatively minor software changes involved with this, so there will be an alternative version of that as well soon.
-Also I got the switch change to work, components had to be reshuffled a little.
-Still hoping that I can compact the board more, but support for the lower left corner is challenging due to chip placement on the other board.
+There is two versions now, one for the original ds3232 and one for the newer 8803.

+Hardware is at V2.85.
+Both board versions are now complete, I think.
+I'm sure I'll find somthing else to tweak as I go on.
+Currently looking at:
+* Move from 5V to 3.3V for logic operation
+* Run shift registers @ system input voltage (9-12V)
+* Linear regulator -> buck converter
+* Different means of HV stepup

+The first two appear to be realy easy to do, but I am less confident in my abilities in regards to the last two, mostly in picking the right assiciated passive components.

 # Background
 Full disclosure time, I have zero formal training in coding or electrical engineering, I am actually a machinist (I guess that makes me qualified to fab the actual box though).
 On top of this, this is my first time doing any assembly reading, C coding, coding for microchips, or circuit board design.
 If I make a mistake that you see, PLEASE tell me.